 Funding: Federal, state and/or local The wraparound approach to service planning has led to the development of local Making A Plan (MAP) Teams in 15 community mental health regions across the state.
-As mentioned previously, DMH made available flexible funds from its FY 2004 CMHS Block Grant increase to an additional specialized MAP team (in Region 8).
-In FY 2009, the DMH continued to make available flexible funds to at least one MAP team in each of the 15 CMHC regions to purchase critical services and/or supports identified as needed, but otherwise not funded, to keep a child with SED from unnecessary or inappropriate institutional placement; Region 8 received additional funding for children with fetal alcohol spectrum disorders.
-A total of 36 MAP teams continued to operate statewide, with access to flexible funds through the 15 CMHCs and Catholic Charities.
+In FY 2009, one DMH certified provider in each of the 15 CMHC regions received a grant from the DMH to provide flexible funds for MAP Teams.
+Region 8 received additional funding for children with fetal alcohol spectrum disorders.
+A total of 37 MAP teams continued to operate statewide, with access to flexible funds through the 15 CMHCs and Catholic Charities.
+By March 2010, one DMH certified provider in each of the 15 CMHC regions received a grant from the DMH to provide flexible funds for MAP Teams.
+Forty-three counties either had a MAP Team or access to one, and all 37 MAP Teams continued to operate statewide and had accessibility to flexible funds.
 Objective: To continue to make available funding for Making A Plan (MAP) Teams Population: Children with serious emotional disturbance Criterion: Children's Services Brief Name: MAP team funding Indicator: Availability of funding through DMH for MAP teams.

-Measure: Number of MAP teams that receive or have access to flexible funding through DMH.
-(Total of 35 teams) PI Data Table C3.1 FY 2006 (Actual) FY 2007 (Actual) FY 2008 (Actual) FY 2009 (Target) FY 2010 (Target) MAP Teams with Flexible Funding 16 16 16 MAP Teams with access to flexible funding 35 35 Source(s) of Information: Documentation of grant awards; Monthly MAP team reports; monthly cash requests.
+Measure: Number of MAP teams that receive or have access to flexible funding through

+DMH.
+(Total of 38 teams)

+PI Data FY 2007 FY 2008 FY 2009 FY 2010 FY 2011

+Table C3.1 (Actual) (Actual) (Actual) (Target) (Target)

+MAP

+Teams with 16 16

+Flexible

+Mississippi

+Funding

+MAP Teams with access to flexible 37 35 38

+funding

+Source(s) of

+Information: Documentation of grant awards; Monthly MAP team reports; monthly cash

+requests.